Lee15946/AWSInAction/Developer/AWS Lambda.md

     - Low traffic: use batch window to accumulate records before processing
     - You can process multiple batches in parallel
         - up to 10 batches per shard
-        - in-order processing is still guaranteed for each partition ket
+        - in-order processing is still guaranteed for each partition key
 - Streams & Lambda - Error Handling
     - By default, if your function returns an error, the entire batch is reprocessed until the function succeeds, or the items in the batch expire